-- apply statistical and machine learning approaches to analyse health-related data
+- Build your quantitative, computational, and practical data management skills as you apply statistical and machine learning approaches to analysing health data

 Support and partnerships